yochaigal/cairn/wip/2e/wilderness-exploration.md

 - At the start of each day, roll on the [**Weather**](#weather) table for the appropriate season.

 #### Hex Crawls
-For hexcrawls, treat each hex as 6 miles.
-Characters can therefore travel up to 3 hexes per day.
-Otherwise treat "areas" above as hexes (e.g. **Getting Lost** places you in an adjacent hex).
+If using hexes, treat each tile as 6 miles, and the **Travel** action moves the party to an adjacent hex.
+Consider "areas" below as individual hexes (e.g. **Getting Lost** places you in an adjacent *hex*).

 ## Wilderness Actions
 ### Travel